Skip Navigation

 If you are going to perform your own cleaning, sanitizing and handling of affected items:

-• For food safety information call 311.
+• For more food safety and disposal information, call 311.

 • Dispose of or wash (in a separate load) all clothes worn during the cleanup in hot water and detergent.